qooxdoo/qooxdoo/docs/development/compiler/configuration/api.md

 - `load()`: Called to update the compilerConfig
 - `beforeTests()`: Register compiler test or run your own tests in compile.js.
 - `afterCommandLoaded()`: Called after the command is known to the CompilerApi.
 Can be used to register listeners to the command.
 Instead of overload this function you can add a listener to the `changeCommand` event.
-- `afterLibrariesLoaded` Called after all libraries have been loaded and added to the compilation data.
+- `afterLibrariesLoaded()` Called after all libraries have been loaded and added to the compilation data.
-- `afterProcessFinished` runs after the whole process is finished.

 `qx.tool.cli.api.LibraryApi` [Details](https://qooxdoo.org/qooxdoo-compiler/#qx.tool.cli.api.LibraryApi)
 - `afterLibrariesLoaded()`: Called after all libraries have been loaded and added to the compilation data